 Did you know that digital escapes rooms are created using coding?
 Check out WCPL's own Spy Apprentice escape room by clicking the link above.

 The Library offers several Maker Kits that can help you learn about coding.
-Click on the image below to see them, then click on any kit to place a hold!
+Click on the link above to see them, then click on any kit to place a hold!
 There’s even a kit that lets you build a computer, and another that teaches you about electrical circuits!
 Note: Maker kits for kids are available at the Children's Service Desk but must be checked out by an adult, using their library card and driver’s license.

 Visit the Exploratorium